robinkarim/Production-Book/docs/mai/getting-started-with-mai.rst

 3.  **Understand which steps cause users to abandon onboarding and why**

 You will need to annotate the various onboarding steps with step names to understand where users abandon the process.
 Consider SoftAP onboarding process shown below where the user goes through a series of steps such as scanning for a device, connecting to SoftAP SSID, and then going to the step where the user enters private Wi-Fi network credentials.
 At this step, let’s say the user spent too much time entering his Wi-Fi password and gets a timeout error from the SoftAP connected device.
-As Cirrent SDK captures all steps and their duration all this information allows developers to understand the root cause of the issue.
+As CIRRENT™ SDK captures all steps and their duration all this information allows developers to understand the root cause of the issue.
 A similar approach can be used for onboarding steps for BLE.

 Java-based example: